Man City news: 'The time has come for me to go' - Vincent Kompany confirms exit in emotional farewell letter | Goal.com

 "Man City has given me everything.
 I’ve tried to give back as much as I possibly could.
 How often does someone get the chance to end such an important chapter, representing a club with such great history and tradition, in such a great fashion?"

-The 33-year-old went on to thanks both fans and key figures at the club, including manager Pep Guardiola, owner Sheikh Mansour and chairman Khaldoon Al Mubarak, who brought the centre-back from Hamburger SV in 2008 following their acquisition of the team.
+The 33-year-old went on to give thanks to both fans and key figures at the club, including manager Pep Guardiola, owner Sheikh Mansour and chairman Khaldoon Al Mubarak, who brought the centre-back from Hamburg in 2008 following their acquisition of the team.

+Kompany continued: "The time has come for me to go now.
+As overwhelming as it is, I feel nothing but gratefulness.

 "I will never forget how all Man City supporters remained loyal to me in good times and especially bad times.
 Against the odds you have always backed me and inspired me to never give up.